AbdurrahmanSp/Movies-TVShows-App/README.md

-# Movies&TvShows App
+# Movies&TVShows App

 The app displays ten top rated movies and TV shows, depending on which button is active.
 The application has the ability to navigate through movies / TV shows by clicking on a specific button, the search bar is "live" which is activated 1 second after entering text.
-A detailed preview is also available for each selected movie or TV shows.
+A detailed preview is also available for every selected movie or TV shows.
 The application is responsive for every device.

 ## About project